piyahub/Skill__Sprout_/README.md

 # 🌱 Skill Sprout – Your AI-Powered Career Companion 🚀

-Welcome to **Skill Sprout**, an all-in-one AI-driven platform designed to help job seekers and professionals boost their careers with smart tools for **career planning, resume building, interview preparation, and more**.
+Welcome to **Skill Sprout**, an all-in-one AI-driven platform designed to help job seekers and professionals boost their careers with smart tools for **career planning, interview preparation, and more**.

 ---